Favicon88/cryptonet/README.md

 A node.js chatting application with crypto.

-This is a simple project that I made to test out the 'crypto' module within node.js, I also wanted to make a chatting application.
+~~This is a simple project that I made to test out the 'crypto' module within node.js, I also wanted to make a chatting application.
-So I did.
+So I did.~~

+But then I was like, this could be better (after a year or so).
+And I started reworking the project into a useable npm module.

 ## Known issues

-~nothing~
+The server crashes sometimes when a user loses connection.

 ## Install & run

-Just clone this repo and startup index.js with `./index.js` and start up another client with `./index.js client`.
+Clone this repo and make a link to your global npm with `npm link` and start hacking!